Loved Children of the Sea? Here Are 7 Anime Movies You Will Also Like

 4. Hotarubi No Mori E (2011)

 ‘Hotarubi No Mori E’ is a poignant tale of an interspecies relationship between Hotaru, a young girl, and Gin, a humanoid she encounters when lost in a forest.
-In ‘Children of the Sea’, Ruka forms a once-in-a-life connection with the human-esque Umi and Sora, who are all at once, incredibly similar to, yet completely unlike her.
-Hotaru too develops such an emotional attachment with Gin.
+In ‘Children of the Sea’, Ruka forms a once-in-a-lifetime connection with the human-esque Umi and Sora, who are all at once incredibly similar to, yet completely unlike her.
+Hotaru, too, develops such an emotional attachment with Gin.
 She does this despite being unable to touch him, for he will disappear if touched by a human.
-Both movies unfold over the course of summer (or several summers, in the case of ‘Hotarubi No Mori E’) and culminate in coming-of-age experiences.
+Both movies unfold throughout summer (or several summers, in the case of ‘Hotarubi No Mori E’) and culminate in coming-of-age experiences.
 The heroes and heroines of the respective stories are part of a bittersweet reality where they are united by emotion but divided by physicality.

 3. Your Name (2016)